When we first moved to our current home, I had no idea that I wanted to be a homesteader.

 Step 1~ Learn to Cook From Scratch

 Although many people already do this, it was the first thing I really needed to learn how to do.
-I bought so much boxed, processed and prepared foods it was insane.
+I bought so much boxed, processed and prepared foods it was crazy.
 We “nuked” almost everything, and when I made spaghetti, it became code in our family for “we are going out to eat” since I was lousy at boiling water for pasta.

 Learning to cook from scratch has saved our family so much money, too.
 A bag of flour, some salt, yeast, and sugar was much cheaper and better for us than store bought bread.
 Of course, as you get comfortable with that, you can move on to more traditional prepared foods like sourdough, kombucha, homemade sauerkraut and such.
 But, for now, if you are buying that blue box of mac and cheese, try making it yourself from scratch instead.
 You’ll have a much better flavor, trust me.